KoaLaYT/Cracking-The-Code-Interview-Question/docs/02-Linked-Lists.md

 📝 Reminder:

 -   Keeping an iterator to a list while modifying it, is very tricky in _c++_.
 Maybe it's just better to create two new lists and then concat them.

+### 5. Sum Lists

+> You have two numbers represented by a linked list, where each node contain a single digit.
+The digits are stored in reverse order, such that the 1's digit is at the head of the list.
+Write a function that adds two numbers and return the sums as a linked list.
+>
+> Example:
+>
+> Input: 7 -> 1 -> 6 + 5 -> 9 -> 2.
+That is, 617 + 295.
+>
+> Output: 2 -> 1 -> 9.
+That is, 912.
+>
+> FOLLOW UP:
+>
+> Suppose the digits are stored in forward order.
+Repeat the above problem.
+>
+> Example:
+>
+> Input: 6 -> 1 -> 7 + 2 -> 9 -> 5.
+That is, 617 + 295.
+>
+> Output: 9 -> 1 -> 2.
+That is, 912.

+🔨 Failed to consider:

+-   Not consider two lists with different lengths!